CELEBRATING MUSIC THROUGH 250 YEARS AND BEYOND!

 To commemorate America’s 250 years, the WSO will explore how music has been a powerful voice throughout our nation’s history, capturing moments of struggle, triumph, and transformation.
 Audiences will experience works that highlight both the American national narrative and North Carolina’s unique cultural heritage, offering a rich and meaningful perspective on how music connects us across generations.
 This artistic tribute celebrates the diversity of our shared past while encouraging reflection, dialogue, and a deeper appreciation for the role of music in American life.

-The Wilmington Symphony Orchestra is thrilled to launch a new education initiative designed to spark creativity, celebrate our musical heritage, and imagine the sounds of America’s future during this monumental anniversary.
+In honor of America’s 250th anniversary, the Wilmington Symphony Orchestra is thrilled to launch a new education initiative designed to spark creativity, celebrate our musical heritage, and imagine the sounds of America’s future.
+This project is for elementary, middle, high school and college students.

 At the heart of this program is one powerful question: